Insider Sell: EVP & Chief Scie - GuruFocus.com

 Who is Jamie Christensen?

-Jamie Christensen serves as the Executive Vice President and Chief Scientific Officer at Mirati Therapeutics Inc. In this role, Christensen is responsible for overseeing the company's research and development efforts, as well as guiding the strategic direction of its scientific programs.
-With a strong background in oncology research, Christensen plays a crucial role in advancing Mirati's mission to develop innovative cancer therapies.
+Jamie Christensen serves as the Executive Vice President and Chief Scientific Officer at Mirati Therapeutics Inc. With a strong background in oncology research and drug discovery, Christensen plays a crucial role in the company's efforts to develop innovative cancer treatments.
+His expertise and leadership have been instrumental in advancing Mirati's pipeline of targeted therapeutics.

-Mirati Therapeutics Inc is a clinical-stage biotechnology company that focuses on discovering and developing targeted oncology therapies.
-The company's pipeline includes a range of small molecule drugs designed to target specific genetic and epigenetic drivers of cancer.
-Mirati's goal is to develop novel therapeutics that can improve the lives of cancer patients by providing more effective and less toxic treatment options.
+Mirati Therapeutics Inc is a clinical-stage biotechnology company that focuses on the development of novel therapeutics for the treatment of cancer.
+The company's mission is to discover, design, and deliver breakthrough oncology therapies that target genetic and immunological drivers of cancer.
+Mirati's product candidates aim to improve the lives of patients by addressing the limitations of existing cancer therapies and providing new treatment options.

 Jamie Christensen's Insider Trading Activity

 Over the past year, Jamie Christensen has sold a total of 8,949 shares of Mirati Therapeutics Inc and has not purchased any shares.
-This recent sale of 619 shares is in line with Christensen's trading activity over the past year, which has been characterized by insider selling.
+This recent sale of 619 shares is in line with Christensen's trading activity over the past 12 months.

 Insider Trends at Mirati Therapeutics Inc

 The insider transaction history for Mirati Therapeutics Inc reveals that there have been no insider buys over the past year.
 In contrast, there have been 15 insider sells during the same period.
-This trend suggests that insiders may be less optimistic about the company's future prospects or may be taking advantage of a higher stock price to realize gains.
+This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their holdings.

 Valuation of Mirati Therapeutics Inc

-On the day of Jamie Christensen's recent sale, shares of Mirati Therapeutics Inc were trading at $45.29 apiece, giving the stock a market capitalization of $2,225.649 million.
-With a GuruFocus Value of $186.75, the stock has a price-to-GF-Value ratio of 0.24, indicating that it may be a possible value trap and investors should think twice before investing.
+On the day of Jamie Christensen's recent sale, shares of Mirati Therapeutics Inc were trading at $45.29 apiece, giving the stock a market capitalization of $2,212.846 million.

+With a price of $45.29 and a GuruFocus Value of $187.34, Mirati Therapeutics Inc has a price-to-GF-Value ratio of 0.24.
+Based on this metric, the stock is considered a possible value trap, and investors should think twice before making a decision.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.